 A Ξ^- hyperon was produced in the diamond target in conjunction with a K^+ meson of momentum 1.14 GeV/c.
 The reconstructed mass of the K^+ meson is 0.501 GeV/c2.
 The Ξ^- hyperon left the diamond target and went through the fiber-bundle detector into the emulsion stack.
 Two tracks were found in the most upstream emulsion plate and traced.
 Among them, one track shows the topology of a production and sequential weak decay of a double- Λ hypernucleus after traversing about 7 mm in the emulsion.
 A large angle deflection near the capture point was observed for this track.
-Figure 7.1 shows the reconstructed image from SciFi-detectors.
+Figure 45 shows the reconstructed image from SciFi-detectors.
 No track except for the outgoing K^+ was observed in the image, meaning that no charged particle left the emulsion and went into them in this event.

-Figure 7.2 shows a picture and a schematic drawing of the event.
+Figure 46 shows a picture and a schematic drawing of the event.
 It was obtained by summing up images taken at various focusing depths of the microscope.
-Figure 7.3 shows photographs of the event at various focusing position.
+Figure 47 shows photographs of the event at various focusing positions.

 To obtain a better position resolution, a small area of the emulsion plate, centered on the event, was cut and swollen to the original thickness before development, and was sliced to a tiny piece of 0.5 mm width in the same manner as the twin-hypernuclei event.
 The Ξ^- was captured by a nucleus at point A. Two charged particles (track #1, #2) were emitted from point A. The two tracks are collinear within the measurement error.
-Track#2 shows the topology of a decay into one charged particle(track #3) (and neutral particles) at point B. Track #3 shows the topology of a decay into two or three charged particles (#4,#5,(#6)) at point C. Because the width of the first half of track #5 is rather thick, there may exist one more track parallel to track #5.
-This possible track was assigned
+Track #2 shows the topology of a decay into one charged particle(track #3) (and neutral particles) at point B. Track #3 shows the topology of a decay into two or three charged particles (#4,#5,(#6)) at point C. Because the width of the first half of track #5 is rather thick, there may exist one more track parallel to track #5.
+This possible track was assigned as #6.
+Table 15 summarizes the ranges and the emission angles of these tracks.
+The ranges were measured prior to swelling the emulsion.
+The effect on the measurement of the angles by any distortion introduced by swelling was checked and found to be negligible within the quoted errors.
+Because the range of track #2 is very important, it was measured several times by three people and the most probable value and an upper-limit and lower-limit was determined.
+The quoted r.m.s error was determined from the upper- and lower-limit.
+The reason why the error in the (+) direction is larger than that in the (-) direction is because the Ξ^{-} particle seems to have turned to the (+) direction before stopping and the stopping point has larger uncertainty in the (+) direction.
+A particle (track

-Figure 7.1: Reconstructed image obtained with the SciFi-detectors.
+Figure 45: Reconstructed image obtained with the SciFi-detectors.
 The two figures in the right side are magnified images from Fiber-bundle.
 The dotted lines represent tracks of the incident K^- and outgoing K^+ obtained with the spectrometer data analysis.

-Figure 7.2: Picture and schematic drawing of the event viewed from the vertical(a) and the horizontal(b) direction.
+Figure 46: Picture and schematic drawing of the event viewed from the vertical(a) and the horizontal(b) direction.